benchmark-urbanism/postgis/README.md

-Postgres 9.6 with PostGIS 2.4 (Geos 3.6), SFCGAL (1.3), pgrouting 2.4.1, raster, and SSL support.
+Postgres 10 with PostGIS 2.4.1 (Geos 3.6.2), SFCGAL (1.3.1), pgrouting 2.5.2, raster, and SSL support.
 Prior Postgis versions are available with the 2.4 and 2.3 tags.

+> The version tagged 2.3 uses PostGIS with 2.3 on Postgres 9.6

 Mapping the data volume path
 ----------------------------
-- This container maps the `/postgresql/9.6/main` volume path.
+- This container maps the `/postgresql/10/main` volume path.
 If you do not map a local directory path to this volume, then it will create a new database setup inside the container.
 This data WILL NOT persist if you delete the container.

-- If you map the volume `/postgresql/9.6/main` to a local directory path, and if this directory is empty, then a new database will be initialised in this location.
+- If you map the volume `/postgresql/10/main` to a local directory path, and if this directory is empty, then a new database will be initialised in this location.

 - If this locally mapped directory is not empty, then the container will try to reuse an existing database if present inside this directory.
 If it is not able to do so, or if the folder contains other files or folders, then you will encounter an error.